RyanMillerC/sno-minio-deployment/README.md

-# MinIO S3
+# MinIO on SNO (Single-Node OpenShift)

-[MinIO] is an open source object storage server with support for the S3 API.
+[MinIO] is an open-source object storage server with support for the S3 API.
-This means that you can run your very own S3 deployment from your homelab.
+This means that you can run your own S3 deployment from [SNO (Single-Node OpenShift)] in a lab environment.

-My uses of this include:

-- object storage for a private [Docker Registry]
-- storing backups created by [Restic]
-- backend storage for logs ingested by [Grafana Loki]
-- any other random things

-This repository contains instructions and Kubernetes manifest files for deploying MinIO into a K3s cluster.
+This repository contains instructions and Kubernetes manifest files for deploying MinIO onto a SNO instance. **This code is for lab/development/testing purposes only and is NOT intended for production use.** Leverage [OpenShift Data Foundation] on a full OpenShift cluster for production use.

-**UPDATE: 7 Nov 2021**: This repository has been upgraded to RELEASE.2021-10-27T16-29-42Z from MinIO RELEASE.2020-10-28T08-16-50Z-arm64.
-There have been a number of changes between versions so check the release notes for more information if you are upgrading.
-The configuration and instructions from this repository for the previous release are still available from the [v1.0.0 tag].
+This repo was forked from [k3s-minio-deployment (@sleighzy)](https://github.com/sleighzy/k3s-minio-deployment/) and modified to work with OpenShift.

-## K3s Deployment
+## Prerequisists

-[K3s] is a lightweight, certified Kubernetes distribution, for production workloads from Rancher Labs.
-I run K3s on my Raspberry Pi cluster, into which MinIO has been deployed.
-See [raspberry-pi-k3s-homelab] for more information on this.
+SNO is deployed out-of-the-box without a StorageClass.
+You will need a filestorage-backed PersistantVolume (PV) for MinIO to use.

+**Insert link to local-path-provisioner deploy repo**

 ### Create Root User and Password